 Brexit has dominated Theresa May’s stint as British prime minister.
 It could also be her downfall.

 She has battled to reconcile opposing factions within her own Conservative party on how the UK should quit the European Union and also honour the country’s 2016 Brexit referendum.

-One of the biggest challenges has been to convince Tory Brexiters that she really wants to leave the Brussels club.
+But, one of May's biggest challenges has arguably been her plight to convince Tory Brexiteers that she really wants to leave the Brussels club.

 That is because prior to the referendum, she campaigned to remain in the EU.

 She wasn’t one of the most vocal figures in the debate, but she stuck to the government line: that Britain would be better off remaining part of the European Union.

 As a high-level cabinet minister (May was the longest-serving Home Secretary for over a century), this is not surprising.

 She warned UK voters that Brexit could have seriously damaging effects on the economy, the security, and even the current form of the United Kingdom.

 Though often quiet during the campaign, May said that leaving the EU would be “fatal for the Union with Scotland”, as the Scottish National Party (SNP) would most likely try again for independence if Scotland voted to remain while the UK as a whole voted to leave.